 “Typically, within a year or two of the stuttering onset, between 80 and 90 percent of children go on to make great improvements with treatment or improve spontaneously on their own,” says Beal.
 The most important thing when talking to a child who stutters, he adds, is to “listen to what they’re saying instead of how they’re saying it.”
 That means not commenting on the stutter, or asking the child to “slow down” or “take a breath and start over.”
 These remarks draw attention to the issue, which can exacerbate it.

 Mom-of-two Alicia Shore* sought therapy for her three-and-a-half-year-old son, Connor,* after noticing him stutter off and on for a few months.
 “I hoped it would just go away, but it got worse—to the point where sometimes he’d get stuck on a word and not be able to get it out,” she says.
 She and Connor began weekly speech therapy sessions, where Shore learned the Lidcombe program (see “Did you know?” below), which included giving her son a daily severity rating out of 10.
 Four months later, she has seen some progress—but there have also been setbacks.
 “Every day is different,” she says.
 “But we started treatment early, and we’re optimistic he’ll eventually get past this.”
+(Update: Shore says Connor slowly but surely grew out of his stutter and is today stutter free.)

 Did you know?